 Other versions: Made in several colours.

 The Tarok pendant lamp was designed by Jo Hammerborg in the 1970s for Fog & Mørup.
-It appears in catalogues from that time as you can see below.
+It appears in catalogues from that period as you can see below.

 Fog & Mørup

 Ansgar Fog (1880-1930) and Erik Mørup (1879-1972) started their business together in 1904 as a metalwork wholesaler.

 Two years later they moved to the capital Copenhagen and began to focus on lighting production.
 Over the years they took over several electrical and lighting companies.